digawp/MyScraper/README.md

 4. Write your parser implementation (the algorithm that extracts the information you want) in `spiders/scraper_parser.py`.
 [Here's a sample from scrapy tutorial](https://doc.scrapy.org/en/1.3/intro/tutorial.html#extracting-data-in-our-spider).

-5. Write your follower implementation (the algorithm that decides the next URL to visit) in `spiders/scraper_follower.py`.
+5. Write your link follower implementation (the algorithm that decides the next URL to visit) in `spiders/scraper_follower.py`.
 [Here's a sample from scrapy tutorial](https://doc.scrapy.org/en/1.3/intro/tutorial.html#following-links).

 6. `scrapy crawl spider -o <output-file-name>.<xml|jsonlines|jl|json|csv|pickle|marshal>`